trevormil/bitbadges-docs/for-developers/tutorials/build-a-distribution-tool.md

 **Do I actually have the recipients' blockchain addresses?**&#x20;

-If you will have access to the recipients' actual blockchain addresses, your tool can simply generate a list of addresses and distribute via a whitelist.
+If you will have access to the recipients' actual blockchain addresses, your tool can simply generate a list of addresses and distribute via a allowlist.

 If you can generate a list of addresses separated by a new line such as: